LebanonOfficial Name: Lebanese Republic

 All U.S. government employees, and their immediate family members, must follow appropriate procedures for official and personal travel to Lebanon because of security concerns.
 Permission is strictly limited and requires prior approval by the Department of State.
 This requirement also applies for all U.S. government employees planning to transit through Beirut, whether for official or unofficial travel.
 U.S. government employees may apply for permission to visit or transit Lebanon for unofficial travel through this form.
 All official travel is approved via the normal country clearance process for official travel.

-Additional information on Lebanese Consulates General and Honorary Consulates in the United States can be found within the Consular Affairs section of the Embassy of Lebanon website.
+Lebanese Consulates General in the United States, including those in Los Angeles, Detroit, and New York..
+Additional information on Honorary Consulates in the United States can be found within the Consular Affairs section of the Embassy of Lebanon website.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors, although individuals applying for a work permit to Lebanon must submit to a laboratory exam in order to prove that s/he is free of HIV/AIDS.
 For further information, please see the website of General Security (in Arabic).